-Costing Models
+Costing models

 It is important to note that the document you submit is likely to form part of the contract.
 You may not have the option to change anything at a later date should your organisation be successful.
 Therefore, your costings, staffing levels, and details of what you will deliver must be thought through carefully, conservatively and with the proper approval.
+Use of volunteers can form an important aspect of your delivery model and help make you financially competitive.
+However make sure you factor in the costs of managing, training and supervising them.

-Commissioner's model - The Commissioner is likely to specify how you should break down your finances.
+Commissioner's model - the Commissioner is likely to specify how you should break down your finances.
 This may be very simplistic, for example:

 - Front line staff costs

 - Management costs

-- Overheads
+- Overheads (Which may include your volunteer costs)

 Work through your own process of costing the contract before completing the Commissioner's model.
 That way you will know that you have factored in all your costs.
+They may give maximum levels for overheads and management costs.

-Full Cost Recovery - This model costs each service fully, including the relevant portion of overhead costs.
+Full Cost Recovery - this model costs each service fully, including the relevant portion of overhead costs.
 It ensures that overhead costs are covered, and that each project or service is costed fully.